Create a signature to validate a subscription offer using your private key.

-A unique UUID value that you define.
+UUIDvalue that your server defines.
 This value is cached for 24 hours.
-The server generates this value.
+The string representation of the

-A timestamp the server generates in UNIX epoch time format, in milliseconds; the timestamp keeps the offer active for 24 hours.
+A timestamp your server generates in UNIX epoch time format, in milliseconds; the timestamp keeps the offer active for 24 hours.

 Combine the parameters into a UTF-8 string with an invisible separator (